babel/website/docs/plugins/transform-eval.md

 package: babel-plugin-transform-eval
 ---

-Compile eval calls with string literals
+This plugin allows Babel to compile eval calls with string literals.

 ## Example